In-page push notifications (also known as in-page push ads) are a new, improved push notifications format.

 How do in-page push ads work?

 In this case, users will see a popup push when they visit the publisher’s page who posted the ad on their page.
 For that, a code is installed on the website that demonstrates push notification.
 There is no link to the mailing list.
-Both Android and iOS users will see the push notification.
+Both Android and iOS users will see the in-page push banner.

 Thanks to simpler technology, in-page push notifications are protected from problems related to browser updates.
 Affiliate marketers do not have to fear double subscription confirmation as users don’t have to subscribe at all.